thearn/webcam-pulse-detector/README.md

 - OpenMDAO v0.5.5+ (http://openmdao.org/)

-OpenMDAO is an open-source engineering library that serves as a convenient and readable design enviroment for the required real-time analysis.
+OpenMDAO is an open-source engineering library that serves as a convenient and readable design enviroment for the required real-time analysis
+It requires python 2.6+, numpy, scipy, and matplotlib (see http://openmdao.org/docs/getting-started/requirements.html)

 Quickstart:
 ------------